J-Coke/plantApp_backend/README.md

 # Rooting For You
 Rooting For You is a React Native mobile application developed for the final project at Northcoders.
+A presentaion of the app can be viewed here: https://www.youtube.com/watch?v=ArS2hWDRg6M

 This repository is for the backend portion of the project, where we use MongoDB to create the database and create an API for the frontend to use.

-The frontend repository can be found here: https://github.com/gldrobinson/plantApp
+The frontend repository can be found here: https://github.com/J-Coke/plantApp

 The backend is hosted on Heroku here: https://plant-app-b-end.herokuapp.com/api